 “As a mom, you want to be with your baby 24/7,” she said.
 “But the staff took care of Summer with so much compassion and love — they really put me at ease and made an extremely difficult situation less awful.”

 When Summer was well enough, Lindsey transferred her care back to Brockton — closer to home.
-She stayed in Signature Healthcare Brockton’s Level II special care nursery, which staffs Floating Hospital neonatologists, pediatric physicians and neonatal nurses, for the next two weeks.
+She stayed in Signature Healthcare Brockton’s Level II special care nursery, which staffs Tufts Children's Hospital neonatologists, pediatric physicians and neonatal nurses, for the next two weeks.

 Now, Summer is happy and healthy.